Wordle Has Only One Real Competitor for the Year’s Best Game

 An ongoing story in gaming is the working conditions in the gaming industry.
 Combining low pay with extremely long hours, too often gaming companies dehumanize and burn out the workers who create the memorable, transportive experiences gamers love.
 FromSoftware has a typically brutal developer work environment, though parent company Bandai Namco recently announced a pay raise for Japanese employees.

-Wordle was made by one man in his spare time, and he made over 1 million dollars because of it.
+Wordle was made by one man in his spare time, and he made over $1 million because of it.

 Winner: Wordle.
-100 percent of the people who worked on it seem to be doing pretty well for themselves.
+One hundred percent of the people who worked on it seem to be doing pretty well for themselves.

 Value